EARLY AMERICANUM WITH ROYAL PROVENANCE

 Checkout now

-A beautiful copy of the second edition of Simonetta’s principal work, from the library of Christian VI (1699–1746), King of Denmark and Norway, and containing an early yet intriguing reference to the New World.
+A beautiful copy of the second edition of Simonetta’s principal work, containing an early and intriguing reference to the New World, our copy from the library of Christian VI (1699–1746), King of Denmark and Norway, under whom the kingdom expanded its possessions in the Americas.

-De Christiane Fidei, first printed in Milan in 1492 and here edited by the 32-year-old Hieronymus Emser (later to become Luther’s great antagonist), gives a history of Christian persecutions, and of the popes under whom these occurred, down to Innocent VII, ‘very scholarly for the time and sometimes presents judicious criticisms’ (Hoefer, Nouv.
+De Christiane Fidei, first printed in Milan in 1492 and here edited by the thirty-two-year-old Hieronymus Emser (later to become Luther’s great antagonist), gives a history of Christian persecutions, and of the popes under whom these occurred, down to Innocent VII; it is ‘very scholarly for the time and sometimes presents judicious criticisms’ (Hoefer, Nouv.
 Biogr.
-Gén, our trans.).
-It is dedicated to King Charles VIII of France, and was published by Vérard in a French translation by Octavien de Saint-Gelais in the first years of the sixteenth century.
-Simonetta, the scion of a noble family, was born in Apulia, c.
-1430, and was still alive in 1492 when he was abbot of the Cistercian Abbey of St. Stephen’s at Corno, in the diocese of Lodi.
-The long poem in his honour by Giovanni Vicenzo Biffi, a Neo-Latin poet celebrated in his time, which occupies the last one and a half pages of the volume, escaped the notice of R. Negri (DBI, 10).
+Gén, trans.).
+Dedicated to King Charles VIII of France, the work was published by Vérard in a French translation by Octavien de Saint-Gelais at the start of the sixteenth century.
+Simonetta, the scion of a noble family, was born in Apulia c.
+1430, and in 1492 was abbot of the Cistercian Abbey of St. Stephen’s at Corno, in the diocese of Lodi.
+The long poem in his honour by Giovanni Vicenzo Biffi, a neo-Latin poet celebrated in his time, occupies the last one and a half pages of the volume).

-It is possible that Zarotus, the printer of the first edition, simply forgot to turn over the year when leaving 1492 in the colophon, but even so there should be no trace of a ‘Columbus letter’ before March 1493 at the earliest.
-A puzzle, to which we do not know the explanation.
+It is possible that Zarotus, the printer of the first edition, simply forgot to turn over the year when leaving 1492 in the colophon, but even so there should be no trace of a ‘Columbus letter’ before March 1493 at the earliest – a puzzle, to which we do not know the explanation.
+Having annexed the West Indian islands of St Thomas in 1672 and Saint John in 1718, Denmark acquired Saint Croix from France during Christian VI’s reign in 1733.
+(All three are now part of the US Virgin Islands.)
+The largest town on Saint Croix, Christiansted, still bears the king’s name.
+Uninhabited at the time of Danish acquisition, the island had by the end of the eighteenth century an enslaved population of as many as twenty thousand.

 You may also be interested in...